slatedb/slatedb/docs/0001-manifest.md

 A snapshot has three fields: `id`, `manifest_id`, and `last_access_s`.

 * `id`: A random ID that must be unique across all open snapshots.
-Clients use this `id` to identify their snapshot.
-The `id` can also be used as a reference when multiple clients want to share a consistent view of the database.
 * `manifest_id`: The manifest ID that this snapshot is using as its `DbState`.
 * `last_access_s`: The UTC Unix epoch seconds that the snapshot was last accessed.

-`id` and `manifest_id` are self-explanatory. `last_access_s` warrants more discussion.
+Each client will use a different `id` for each snapshot it creates.
+Similarly, no two clients will share the same `id` for any snapshot.
+Clients that wish to share the same view of a database will each define different snapshots with the same `manifest_id`.

 Clients set the `last_access_s` when the snapshot is created.
-Clients may also update this value periodically.
-If `last_access_s` is older than `snapshot_timeout_s`, the snapshot is considered expired.
-If `last_access_s` is 0, the snapshot will never expire.

-_NOTE: Clock skew can affect the timing between the compactor and the snapshot clients.
-We're assuming we have well behaved clocks, [Network Time Protocol](https://www.ntp.org/documentation/4.2.8-series/ntpd/) (NTP) daemon, or [PTP Hardware Cocks](https://aws.amazon.com/blogs/compute/its-about-time-microsecond-accurate-clocks-on-amazon-ec2-instances/) (PHCs)._

-A [previous design proposal](https://github.com/slatedb/slatedb/pull/39/files#diff-d589c7beb3d163638e94dbc8e086b3efe093852f0cad96f04cb1283c3bd1eb74R105) used a `heartbeat_s` field that clients would update periodically.
-After some discussion (see [here](https://github.com/slatedb/slatedb/pull/39/files#r1588896947)), we landed on a design that supports both reference counts and snapshot timeouts.
-Reference counts are useful for long-lived snapshots that exist indefinitely.
-Heartbeats are useful for short-lived snapshots that exist for the lifespan of a single process.
+Clients may update their snapshot's `last_access_s` at their discretion by writing a new manifest with the upated value.

+A snapshot is considered expired if both of the following are true:

+* `last_access_s` is < (now() - `snapshot_timeout_s`)
+* `last_access_s` > 0

 _NOTE: Clients that set `last_access_s` to 0 must guarantee that they will eventually remove their snapshot from the manifest.
 If they do not, the snapshot's SSTs will never be removed._

-A client creates a snapshot by creating a new manifest with the new snapshot added to the `snapshots` field.
+A client creates a snapshot by creating a new manifest with a new snapshot added to the `snapshots` field.

+A client may also update `wal_id_last_seen` in the new manifest to include the most recent SST in the WAL that the client has seen.
+This allows clients using the same manifest to see exactly the same set of SSTs in the `wal`.
+See [here](https://github.com/slatedb/slatedb/pull/39/files#r1588780707) for more details.

 A manifest is considered active if either:

 * It's the current manifest
-* It's referenced by a snapshot in the current manifest, and the snapshot has not expired
+* It's referenced by a snapshot in the current manifest and the snapshot has not expired

 A compactor may not delete SSTs that are still in use by any active manifest.